 Rapid adoption of hybrid learning and working

-Since the 2020 pandemic and the rapid widespread adoption of online working and learning, in many cases, live interaction, spontaneity, and excitement are often lacking in online collaboration, where the static presentation of content materials does little to spark the imagination of students or work colleagues.
+The rapid adoption of online working and learning, has meant that in many cases, that live interaction, spontaneity, and excitement in online collaboration are often missing from hybrid classes.
+Presentation of static content materials do little to spark the imagination of students or work colleagues joining classes remotely.